-Grandpa Joe gets most of the glory since he accompanies Charlie to Willy Wonka's factory, but grumpy Grandpa George has a CMoA when he responds to Charlie's suggestion that they sell his golden ticket by telling him, "There's plenty of money out there.
+- Grandpa Joe gets most of the glory since he accompanies Charlie to Willy Wonka's factory, but grumpy Grandpa George has a CMoA when he responds to Charlie's suggestion that they sell his golden ticket.Grandpa George: Young man, come here.
+There's plenty of money out there.
 They print more every day.
 But this ticket — there's only five of them in the whole world, and that's all there's ever going to be.
 Only a dummy would give this up for something as common as money.
-Are you a dummy?...Then get that mud off your pants.
-You've got a factory to go to!"
+Are you a dummy?

-Wonka gets his CMoA when Veruca adamantly continues to demand a squirrel despite his already having turned down her father's offer to buy one for her.
+- Wonka gets his CMoA when Veruca adamantly continues to demand a squirrel despite his already having turned down her father's offer to buy one for her.
 Wonka's response?
 He imitates Mr. Salt perfectly ("I'm sorry, darling.
 Mr. Wonka's being unreasonable.") just to mock them.
 (Also a Funny Moment.)

 2013 Stage Musical

-"It Must Be Believed to Be Seen", the Act One finale and Willy Wonka's introductory song, is a terrific song in and of itself.
-The staging makes it even more spectacular — the Obfuscating Disability trick that sets up an Instant Costume Change...the entire assembled crowd of Golden Ticket finders and press becoming a troupe of backup dancers seemingly out of sheer reverence...the gloomy factory's windows first being lit up with a deft wave of his cane and then changing colors until the whole place looks like the mothership from Close Encounters of the Third Kind... the delightfully ominous Door Closes Ending.
+- "It Must Be Believed to Be Seen", the Act One finale and Willy Wonka's introductory song, is a terrific song in and of itself.
+The staging makes it even more spectacular — the Obfuscating Disability trick that sets up an Instant Costume Change...the entire assembled crowd of Golden Ticket finders and press becoming a troupe of backup dancers seemingly out of sheer reverence...the gloomy factory's windows first being lit up with a deft wave of his cane and then changing colors until the whole place looks like the mothership from Close Encounters of the Third Kind... the delightfully ominous Door-Closes Ending.
 If the right kind of Large Ham is playing Wonka (and Douglas Hodge, the role originator, was indeed that), the cumulative effect of all this is a sense of sheer power rolling over the audience.